-You also don’t need to make it a full-time venture.
+You also don?t need to make it a full-time venture.
 It works perfectly as a side business, not the least of which because it can be done from home, and in your spare time.
 You can combine it with a full-time job, or you can have a part-time digital business, in combination with a part-time job.
-It’s likely most digital entrepreneurs do it at the side business only.
+It?s likely most digital entrepreneurs do it as a side business only.
 I juggled accounting work with blogging and writing for all of six years before it became my full-time occupation.

 How to Become a Digital Nomad

 Even though I don?t do the rotating-relocation-to-exotic-locations thing that?s the TV version of a digital nomad, I strongly endorse the work style.
 At least the digital part.
 It can be an excellent way to build a new career, create a supplemental income, or even spread your creative wings.

 In a world of increasingly limited career advancement, it opens up a whole new world of options.
 In a real way, it gives you much greater control over your career.
 That includes the ability to promote yourself.

 Those are the benefits I wouldn?t trade for any 9-to-5 job.